Justo-Tapiador/jhs/docs/instantiator.md

 ### Some Auxiliary Functions

-You can tell a specific JHS instance to ban certain modules by means this instantiator function.
-For example, this one:
+1. You can tell a specific JHS instance to ban certain modules by means this instantiator function.
+For example, this:
 ```javascript
 execJHS.banModules(3,['attila','bitcore-lib']);
 ```